 Press the Windows+I button to launch Settings and click on Personalization.

 Click on Taskbar in the left windowpane and select Turn system icons on or off under Notification area on the right.

 You will be greeted with a new pop-up.
 Toggle the option for Input Indicator here.

 You can now switch language instantly from the Taskbar.

 How to Enable Language Bar in Windows 10

 While the Input Indicator is located in the system tray once activated, the language bar will appear just before that on the taskbar.
-Users prefer language bar because it can be undocked and placed anywhere on your desktop.
+Users prefer the language bar because it can be undocked and placed anywhere on your desktop.